Service Integration and Management, or ‘SIAM™’, can enable significant business benefits.

 A successful and high-performing SIAM ecosystem is fuelled by collaboration, cooperation, and coordination, and is underpinned by trust, mutual respect, and shared motivation by all parties involved.
 If we recognise a SIAM environment as “one team” delivering valued and valuable end-to-end services, then the Customer Organisation is not only a part of this team but a leader.

-There is no doubt the Customer Organisation is instrumental to the success of a SIAM environment!
+There is no doubt that Customer Organisation is instrumental to the success of a SIAM environment.
 Within our white paper, we provide eight specific and practical tips for a Customer Organisation to focus on in order to realise success within their SIAM ecosystem.

 Read the full ‘Customer Organisation: Instrumental to SIAM Success white paper, written by Simon Dorst & Michelle Major-Goldsmith.